California Professional Authorizations in Education

 Recommendation for Authorization

 Eligible candidates that can be recommended for the Autism Spectrum Disorders added Authorization are those with an appropriate and valid CTC designated credential.
 Upon successfully completing and passing the coursework the candidate may apply to be recommended to the CTC for the authorization.
-To apply for the authorization, candidates complete the Recommendation Form on the SOE Services MyUMassGlobal site.
+To apply for the authorization, candidates should navigate to the School of Education from their student portal and complete the Credential Recommendation Request Form.
 Once the recommendation is made by the Office of Credentials and Clinical Practice (OCCP) candidates can submit the credential fee to the CTC for the credential.